co-cddo/innovation-sandbox-on-aws-approver/README.md

 ## Overview

-The ISB Approver listens for `LeaseRequested` events from the Innovation Sandbox and makes automated approval decisions using an 18-rule scoring engine.
+The ISB Approver listens for `LeaseRequested` events from the Innovation Sandbox and makes automated approval decisions using a 19-rule scoring engine.
 Most users receive instant approval ("preapproved" experience), while higher-risk requests are escalated to operators with full context for quick manual review.

 **Core Philosophy:** Most users are acting in good faith.
 The system provides instant access with no waiting while due diligence happens invisibly behind the scenes.